-- The Platform object type must be defined by the implementation and must appear at the top of the system description. - All object types in this specification must be defined in any implementation.
-The use of the object types, with the exception of the Platform object type, is optional. - Objects can only have one parent but may have many children.
-Currently the Platform object has no parent since it appears at the top of the system description.
-This will likely change in future versions of the specification. - If an implementation chooses to add objects not defined in the specification they should only be exposed to the user in a vendor specific context to avoid unpredictable or non-portable behaviour (see PWR CntxtInit()).
+- Objects can have at most one parent but may have many children.
+Currently the Facility object has no parent as it represents the top of the system description. - If an implementation chooses to add objects not defined in the specification they should only be exposed to the user in a vendor specific context to avoid unpredictable or non-portable behaviour (see PWR CntxtInit()).